 These capabilities often use streaming architectures for low-latency performance, but can also be delivered through batch or hybrid approaches.
 They must maintain accuracy under production load while handling background noise and overlapping speakers.

-Post-call analytics perform comprehensive trend analysis, detailed coaching insights, Customer Relationship Management (CRM) integration, and compliance scoring after conversations complete, requiring less infrastructure but providing insights only retrospectively.
+Post-call analytics perform full trend analysis, detailed coaching insights, Customer Relationship Management (CRM) integration and compliance scoring after conversations complete, requiring less infrastructure but providing insights only retrospectively.

 Effective systems connect conversation intelligence to broader sales execution strategy through deliberate integration at multiple touchpoints.
 Integration capabilities include the following: